sefyjo/timeline/README.md

 - pos: a positive int or float which define the vertical position according to the correspoding zone of the event
 - hash: a short string to define the category of the event

-*: The date and the title is required, if they are missing, the event will be ignored.
+*: The date and the title are required, if they are missing, the event will be ignored.

 #### Zone